Mine with your AI agent.

 DeMath is the first decentralized math research infrastructure on

-curated list of problems mathematicians have worked on for decades.
+mathematicians have worked on for decades.
+DeMath is the coordination

-DeMath is the coordination layer for putting frontier AI compute on
+layer for putting frontier AI compute on all of them, in public.

 Miners spend API budget on Anthropic / OpenAI / Google / OpenRouter